-As of the date of this amendment to the annual report, we have 17 full-time and 1 part-time employees.
-Of these, 5 full-time are engaged in research and development and laboratory operations, 7 full-time are engaged in general and administrative functions and 5 full-time and 1 part-time are engaged in the clinic operation.
-As of the date of this amendment to the annual report, 17 of our employees are located in Asia and 1 of our employees is located in Europe.
-In addition, we have engaged and may continue to engage 66 independent contracted consultants and advisors to assist us with our operations.
+As of the date of this annual report, we have 26 full-time employees.
+Of these, 9 are engaged in research and development and laboratory operations, 13 are engaged in general and administrative functions and 4 are engaged in the clinic operation.
+As of the date of annual report, 25 of our employees are located in Asia and 1 of our employees is located in Europe.
+In addition, we have engaged and may continue to engage 56 independent contracted consultants and advisors to assist us with our operations.
 As our development and commercialization plans and strategies develop, and as we have transitioned into operating as a public company, we will need to establish and maintain effective disclosure and financial controls and make changes in our corporate governance practices.
 We will need to add a significant number of additional managerial, operational, sales, marketing, financial and other personnel with the appropriate public company experience and technical knowledge and we may not successfully recruit and maintain such personnel.
 Future growth will impose significant added responsibilities on members of management, including: